 When I first moved to Charlottesville I put my process and continuous improvement experience to work in the clinical research industry before earning my MBA from UVA’s Darden School of Business.
 During my two years in Minneapolis I worked in brand management for General Mills where I was tasked to project manage a broad cross functional team to achieve over $20MM in sustainable cost reductions not valued by our consumers.
 It was also during this time that I trained for and completed two half ironman triathlons.

 My husband Jon and I got married after I returned to Charlottesville and have joyfully welcomed three children into our lives and this community that we so value and love.
-Aubrey (6 ½ ), is a 1st grader at Burnely-Moran Elementary, Warren (5), is a pre-kindergartener at the International School of Charlottesville, and Caroline (18 months).
+Aubrey (7.5) is a 2nd grader at Burnely-Moran Elementary, Warren (6) is kindergartner and Caroline (2.5) in the toddler program at the International School of Charlottesville.

 My children have reinforced my belief that we are all responsible for shaping the community they will grow up in, so I have put my personal stake into this community by working with groups who have answered the call to help all citizens.